PoomSmart/FrontFlash/README.md

 simulate Flash in Front-Facing-Camera, even in iPad.

-For iOS 5 and 6.
+Compatible with iOS 4, 5 and 6.